 What if I Don’t Find the DCIM Folder?

 If you don’t find the DCIM folder, it could be possible that the folder is hidden.
 If that’s the case, you might have to unhide the folder to access it.

 Despite unhiding, if you are still unable to find the folder, chances are that the DCIM folder could be lost.
-In which case you can recover the deleted DCIM folder from SD card with the help of a trusted data recovery software.
+In this case, you can recover the deleted DCIM folder from SD card with the help of a trusted data recovery software.

-Remo Recover is an effective tool built with a robust scan algorithm that can scan and locate deleted or lost DCIM folder.
+Remo Recover is an effective tool built with a robust scan algorithm that can scan and locate deleted or lost DCIM folders.
 Apart from recovering the DCIM folder, it can recover deleted photos like NEF, JPEG, PNG, CR2, ERF, CRW, and many more.
-It supports the recovery of more than 300 file types from SD cards like mini SD cards, micro SD cards, SDHC, SDXC, and many more.
+It supports the recovery of more than 500 file types from SD cards like micro SD cards, SDHC, SDXC, CF cards, and many more.

 Related information: Like the DCIM folder, if you are unable to find and retrieve photos from the Camera Roll folder.
 Click on the given link to know more.

 Hope you understood the reason behind the photos being saved on DCIM folders, DCIM folder serves as a standardized storage location for photos across various devices, for easy organization and accessibility.
 Its universal adoption made the process of managing and sharing images, simplify the user experience.